BerndGabriel/HtmlViewer/ReadMe.txt

 - is a full WideString version suitable for projects with most common codepages/charsets.
 - with Delphi 6..2007 requires the TntUnicodeControls.
+- works with Delphi  6      or newer (recommended at least 2009)
-- works with Lazarus 0.9.31 or newer (recommended at least 1.2.x)
+- works with Lazarus 0.9.30 or newer (recommended at least 1.2.x) for Windows, Linux and Raspbian
 - 32 and 64 Bit

 --------------------------------------------------------------------------------

-HtmlViewer 10.2 is still available at: http://code.google.com/p/thtmlviewer/ HtmlViewer 11.5 is available at: https://sourceforge.net/projects/htmlviewer/
+HtmlViewer 10.2 is still available at: http://code.google.com/p/thtmlviewer/ HtmlViewer 11.x is available at: https://sourceforge.net/projects/htmlviewer/
 HtmlViewer development is hosted at: https://github.com/BerndGabriel/HtmlViewer

 If you are using HtmlViewer 11 with Delphi 6..2007 you will need the